 When asphalt ingredients aren't properly protected with a coat of sealer, they will inevitably crack.
 Leaving even small cracks and fissures exposed and unrepaired will definitely lead to more serious damage such as potholes, crumbling asphalt, and foundation damage.
 This ultimately results in the need for costly asphalt replacement.

-What Is Asphalt's Most Effective Maintenance Strategy?
+What is the Most Effective Maintenance Strategy for Asphalt?

 For homeowners, it's important to understand the ingredients in asphalt because it does need to be maintained on a regular schedule.
 An asphalt driveway can remain in good condition for decades if it is properly cared for.